saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 Performance is also one of the shortcomings.
-Because it's written in shell script, which relies on external programs to execute most of its operations, it takes almost 5 minutes to complete the suite, when it could be way less.
+Because it's written in shell script, which relies on external programs to execute most of its operations, it takes almost 5 minutes (with one job) to complete the suite, when it could be way less.
-One of the reasons is that it runs all test cases sequentially, when it's actually possible to run them independently given that test files do not rely on each other.
-It also contains many 1-second sleeps, which could be smaller if it had better configurability.
+One of the other reasons is that it contains many 1-second sleeps, which could be smaller (depending on the file system timestamp granularity) if it had better configurability.

 ## Rewrite it in Rust